mvrozanti/RAT-via-Telegram/README.md

 - List current or specified directory on target.
 - Download any file from the target PC.
 - Upload local files on to the target PC.
 Send your image, pdf, exe or anything as `file` to the Telegram bot.
+- Autostart playing a video in fullscreen and no controls for a youtube video on target.
 - Screenshots of the target PC.
 - Execute any file on the target PC.
+- Access to microphone on target PC
 - [WIP] Self-Destruct RAT on the target PC.
 - [WIP] Take snapshots from the webcam (if attached).
 - [WIP] Copy and Move files on the target PC.
+- [WIP] Audio compression
 - More coming soon!

 ## Screenshots: